The Oldest House Museum Wedding Photography Guide

 The iconic coquina stone arches frame couples beautifully.
 The weathered texture and warm tones photograph wonderfully, especially during soft afternoon light.

-Pink Historic Building
+Pink Colonial Building

 Llambias House Gardens